JamesRobionyRogers/JamesRobionyRogers/README.md

 🌱 Learning React.js, Java and Python

-🔭 Working on a web portfolio using React.js
+🔭 Working a MERN stack project in React.js

 <!--
 **JamisBuggerlugs/JamisBuggerlugs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.